I want to be upfront with you…

 Here’s a plan for you and your partner to use well before Christmas, and during the festivities themselves.
 If you have children, arrange for them to stay in their rooms for an evening – with a tray of goodies if needs be – or have them spend a night away with friends/family if at all possible (you could agree to swap).

-- Switch off the TV, put all phones on silent, light some candles, cook something easy or have a take-away.
-This how you start your Christmas preparations.
+- Start your Christmas preparations together with some quality time together.
+Switch off the TV, put all phones on silent, light some candles, cook something easy or have a take-away.

-- Indulge in a bit of daydreaming about your ideal Christmas - just for fun.
+- Indulge in a bit of daydreaming about your ideal Christmas.
 Think about your ideal location, ideal guests (think celebrities if you want to!), ideal food (forget about the staples).
 What would you want to see happening?
 What would you really like to get?
-How long would you really like it (whatever 'it' means) to last?
-Etc...
+How long would you really like it to last (whatever ‘it’ means)?
+Etc…

 - Brainstorm all the things you really do have to do – the things you don’t have a choice about.
 This list is for the unavoidable musts.
 Then see if you can add in anything you’ve written down for point 2 above.